-The climate ranges of the three buildings are plotted on Fig. 7.
-One should not over-interpret these findings from a small sample but there is no doubt that dehumidification with temperature following the outside climate gives the slowest rate of chemical degradation in a cool climate.
+The climate ranges of the three buildings are plotted on fig. 7.
+One should not over-interpret these findings from a small sample but there is no doubt that dehumidification with temperature following the outside climate gives the slowest rate of chemical degradation.